manni8436/Legend-of-the-Greek-Gods/assets/README.md

     * the background image are responsive apart from when you get to the lower breakpoint 576 pixels because the part of where zeus is in the image gets cut off

-    * my background images do not appear on my deployed site
+    my background images were not appearing on my deployed site not I was not using the relative file path at the time and I have now change all the files paths and all background images work and show up on my deployed site

-    * the content on the home page cant be seen properly due to the background image
+    the content on the home page cant be seen properly due to the background image but I wrapped the content in a box border with a black background while using opacity for it not to be blocking the background image as much

     * need to change the spacing between the lesser known gods images as they are to close together in the breakpoint of 992px and 768px